tomisinteazer/rjscompiler/USAGE.md

 # RJS Compiler - Usage Guide

 Welcome to the RJS Compiler usage documentation!
-This guide will help you understand how to use the RJS Compiler, a high-performance JavaScript compiler built with Rust.
+This guide will help you understand how to use the RJS Compiler, a high-performance JavaScript minifier built with Rust.

 ## Table of Contents